 The Georgian word ქვევრი apparently means that which is buried, and gets transliterated into the Latin alphabet as qvevri or kvevri.
-The two spellings exist as, while the official transliteration of the first letter is k, many Georgians use q because it has the correct sound and takes the same position in their keyboard as ქ.
-Most winemakers have now agreed to adopt the spelling qvevri, and it was also used by UNESCO when they gave it Intangible Cultural Heritage of Humanity status.
+Those two spellings exist because, while the official transliteration of the first letter is k, many Georgians use q because it has the correct sound and takes the same position in their keyboard as ქ.
+Most winemakers have now agreed to adopt the spelling qvevri, and it was also used by UNESCO (in the English version of the document, but not the French) when they gave it Intangible Cultural Heritage of Humanity status.
 Intangible?
 I don’t think you would agree if one dropped on your foot.
 No, actually it is the method of winemaking that was recognised by UNESCO, not the vessel itself.
 They also have other names in different parts of Georgia, but from here on I shall simply call them qvevri, and drop the italics.

 The size of qvevri can vary widely, from a few litres to the largest in current use, which is seven or eight thousand litres, but for winemaking a typical range seems to be several hundred to around three thousand.
 As 1,000 litres of water weighs a metric tonne, people also talk about qvevri capacity in terms of tons, which has nothing to do with the weight of the qvevri itself.
 We asked a qvevri maker, Zaza Kbilashvili in the Kakheti village of Vardisubani, how much an empty one weighed.
 He didn’t know, but it took 8 men to move one of his larger qvevri, and that was the important measure as far as he was concerned.

-The pointed qvevri base is thrown on a potter’s wheel, but the rest is made as a coil pot, built up with sausages of clay.
+A potter’s wheel can be used to help shape the pointed qvevri base – a wheel slowly turned by hand, rather than the high-speed wheel used in modern craft pottery.
+Then the rest is made as a coil pot, built up with sausages of clay.
 No tools or measuring instruments are used, everything being done by hand and eye, with the necessary skills being passed down from father to son.
 Zaza builds his qvevri in the basement of his house, which would hold around a dozen large ones, and I think he said the maximum size he could make was 2 tons.
 It takes him around three months to build up a batch of large qvevri, the progress each day depending on the weather – progress being faster on hot dry days, when the clay dries quicker to give a firm base for the next layer.
 The qvevri are then allowed to dry completely before they are lugged out to the arch-shaped brick kiln in the garden.
 Here wood is stacked around the qvevri to give correctly distributed heating for the firing, which takes seven days and has to be monitored continually.
 The final step is to give the insides of the qvevri a treatment of beeswax while they are still warm.
 This is to make the clay walls less porous to liquids while still allowing air to pass.
 The wax should soak into the larger pores, and not form a coating that prevents the wine from making contact with the clay.